krawaller/old-blog-backup/_source/files/posts/2018-02-25_callbag_typescript.md

 };
 ```

-The `sourceInitiator(0, sinkTalkBack)` call takes place inside a function that takes a source parameter and returns nothing.
+The `sourceInitiator(0, sinkTalkback)` call takes place inside a function that takes a source parameter and returns nothing.
 Is perhaps that a sink?
 Or, by the previous logic, a sink initiator?

 ```typescript
 type SinkInitiator = (source: SourceInitiator) => void;